grafster/grav-plugin-online-scout-manager/README.md

 Installing the Online Scout Manager plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

-### GPM Installation (Preferred)

-To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm), through your system's terminal (also called the command line), navigate to the root of your Grav-installation, and enter:

-    bin/gpm install online-scout-manager

-This will install the Online Scout Manager plugin into your `/user/plugins`-directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/online-scout-manager`.
+## Dependencies

+Depends on the shortcode-core plugin.

 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then rename the folder to `online-scout-manager`.
-You can find these files on [GitHub](https://github.com/grafster/grav-plugin-online-scout-manager) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/grafster/grav-plugin-online-scout-manager).

 You should now have all the plugin files under